ans29/dbPlusPlus/README.md

-# CPP based database
+# CPP based database<br>

-DATABASE BASICS :
+DATABASE BASICS :  <br>
-	records of same types, are saved in a single table. there can be multiple different tables in a single database.
+	records of same types, are saved in a single table.<br>
+	there can be multiple different tables in a single database.<br>
-	Information about each of these tables are stored in another table of the database, called metadata table.
+	Information about each of these tables are stored in another table of the database, called metadata table.<br>

-This project simulates the database by saving the information by creating the following analogy :
+This project simulates the database by saving the information by creating the following analogy :<br>
-	objects	= single record
+	objects	= single record<br>
-	class	= metadata record
+	class	= metadata record<br>
-	database= folder
+	database= folder<br>
-	table	= file
+	table	= file<br>